DariusBotusanu/dbt_WeatherData/README.md

 - Applies basic data type conversions (strings to numbers, timestamps to proper formats).
 - Removes or flags bad/missing values.

+👉 **Think of staging as “make the raw data usable.”**

+After the models are defined, dbt can be simply run from the terminal using the following command: dbt run

 ## Prerequisites

 Before running this project, make sure you have the following installed: